carson-bailey/AI-Powered-Car/README.md

 - Combining multiple subsystems (the car, sensors, and garage door) into a single functioning system was challenging due to timing and communication between components.

 Arduino Coding Issues
-- Finding the correct motor speeds and writing obstacle avoidance logic required extensive testing and calibration.
+- Finding the correct motor speeds and writing obstacle avoidance logic required ALOT of testing and calibration.

 VS Code and Arduino IDE Integration
-- Ensuring that code could run properly across both environments required troubleshooting and configuring proper libraries.
+- Ensuring that code could run properly across both environments.

 Mechanical Design Challenges
-- Designing the garage and door to work reliably with the car required iterative adjustments and testing.
+- Designing the garage and door to work reliably with the car.

 # My Contributions

 - Focused primarily on the smart car subsystem, ensuring it could move autonomously and avoid obstacles effectively.
 - Programmed the Arduino boards for obstacle detection and motor control.
-- Assisted with integrating VS Code and Arduino IDE workflows so that the code ran smoothly across both environments.
+- Assisted with integrating VSCode and Arduino IDE workflows so that the code ran smoothly across both environments.
 - Contributed to the design and assembly of the garage and garage door system, helping make the full system functional and reliable.
-- Collaborated on troubleshooting issues with sensors, motors, and timing to ensure the entire system operated cohesively.
+- Collaborated on troubleshooting issues with sensors, motors, and timing to ensure the entire system operated correctly.

 # Future Improvements